 The Precision Time Protocol (PTP) defined in the IEEE-1588 standard is a means to synchronize time of computers on a LAN highly accurately.
 The CSAC is a high precision clock, but it does not keep absolute time information.
-Therefore, clock adjustment was made with the CSAC and then the absolute time was set to the timer counter of the FPGA by the PTP in the practical device.
-In the actual work at the bridge, there was a risk that the absolute time set by the PTP may be initialized due to plugging and unplugging of the LAN cable.
-Such phenomenon is not desirable for the practical device although it follows the standard implementation and specifications of Linux as the PTP must be operated with a LAN cable connected.
-Therefore, the settings were corrected so that the absolute time would not be initialized and would be kept between two practical devices (master device and slave device) whose absolute time had been set by the PTP even if the Ethernet cable was plugged and unplugged.
+Therefore, clock adjustment was made with the CSAC and then the absolute time was set to the timer counter of the FPGA by the PTP in the practical device as described in detail in Section VI.